Subdivision Directional Fields: Subdivision N -directional fields

-We next extend our single-vector subdivision operators to $N$-directional subdivision operators, with the same structure-preserving guarantees.
-We do so by applying the reduction of such fields locally to single-vector fields on branched cover spaces, which is introduced in~\cite{Lawrence:2018}.
+We next extend our subdivision operators to $N$-directional subdivision, with the same structure-preserving guarantees.
+We do so by applying the local reduction of such fields into single-vector fields on branched cover spaces, which are introduced in~\cite{Lawrence:2018}.

-We work with $N$-directional fields that are elements of $\mathcal{X}^N$: in each face $t$ there are $N$ indexed vectors $\left\{v_{t,1},\ldots, v_{t,N}\right\}$, not necessarily symmetric.
-We assume that the field is equipped with a \emph{matching}: a map between the vectors on a face $t_1$ to the vectors of an adjacent face $t_2$, and thus associated with the dual edge $e$ between them.
-We always assume the matching to be (index) \emph{order-preserving}.
-That is, the matching is parameterized by a single index $I_e$, where a vector of index $k$ on face $t_1$ is matched to vector of index $k+I_e$ (modulo $N$) on face $t_2$ (see Figure~\ref{fig:matching-combing}).
-We use $I_E$ to describe all matching values.
+We work with $N$-directional fields that are elements of $\mathcal{X}^N$: in every face $t$ there are $N$ indexed vectors $\left\{v_{t,1},\ldots, v_{t,N}\right\}$, not necessarily symmetrically ordered.
+We assume that the field is equipped with a \emph{matching}: a map between the vectors on a face $t_1$ to those in an adjacent face $t_2$, associated with the dual edge $e$ between them.
+Furthermore, we assume the matching is (index) \emph{order-preserving}: the matching is parameterized by a per-edge index $I_e$, where a vector of index $k$ on face $t_1$ is matched to vector of index $k+I_e$ (modulo $N$) on face $t_2$ (see Figure~\ref{fig:matching-combing}).
+We denote the full matching as $I_E$.

 The indices of the vertices are defined as $I_V=\frac{1}{N}d_0^T\cdot I_e$~\cite{Crane:2010}, as $d_0^T$ is the DEC boundary operator that encodes the dual cycle orientations around the vertex.
 A \emph{regular} vertex $v$ has $I_v=0$, and otherwise it is called \emph{singular}.
-The field on a the $1$-ring of a regular vertex can be \emph{combed} (see Figure~\ref{fig:matching-combing}): the field can be re-indexed \emph{locally} in every face of the $1$-ring such that $\forall e \in N(v),\ I_e=0$.
+The field on the $1$-ring of a regular vertex can be \emph{combed} (see Figure~\ref{fig:matching-combing}): it can be \emph{locally} re-indexed in every face of the $1$-ring such that $\forall e \in N(v),\ I_e=0$.
 With re-indexing, an $N$-field is locally reduced to $N$ independent fields.
 A \emph{fractional} singular vertex is defined by having $I_v \notin \mathbb{N}$, where such combing is not possible.
-Fields with fractional singularities cannot be combed \emph{globally}.
+Fields with fractional singularities cannot be \emph{globally} combed.
 This is generally the case, as $\sum_{\forall v \in V}{I_v}=\chi\left(\mathcal{M}\right)$, with $\chi\left(\mathcal{M}\right)$ the Euler characteristic of the mesh. \emph{Integral singularities} do not induce matching mismatches, and therefore appear in single-vector fields as well, as sources, sinks, and vortices.
-They are basically sources of divergence and curl, and are irrelevant to the generalization of our subdivision to directional fields.
+They are basically sources of divergence and curl, and are irrelevant to our extension to $N$-directional fields.